 - Right-click the legend and then select Format Legend from the shortcut menu.

-- In the Format Legend dialog, select the Font tab, set Font as Arial and Font Size to 10 pt.
+- In the Format Legend dialog box, select the Font tab, set Font Size to 10 pt.

 - Switch to the Mark tab, keep Item 0 selected in the Mark Items box, and select circle from the mark drop-down list.

 - Select Item 1 in the Mark Items box, and apply upwardtriangle to it in the same way.

 - Select OK in the Format Legend dialog box to apply these changes.

 - Right-click the chart and then select Format Axes > Format Value (Y) Axis from the shortcut menu.